Master of Earth Observation (Leuven)

 (Inter)nationalAll students are given the opportunity to conduct part of their Master's thesis research at a partner institution or organisation abroad.
 In addition, European residents can undertake their Master's thesis research at a European university within the framework of the Erasmus programme.

 SpotlightKU Leuven has a long tradition of Earth observation research going back to the 1970's.
-Today, data from airborne, satellite-based and ground-based remote sensing instruments with various types of sensors are developed and used in a variety of research and application domains:
+Today, data from airborne, satellite-based and ground-based remote sensing instruments with various types of sensors are developed and used in a variety of research and application domains, including:

 o Land cover and land use monitoring